jqueuniet/netbox-go/apiv4_0/docs/DeviceType.md

 ### NewDeviceType

-`func NewDeviceType(id int32, url string, display string, manufacturer BriefManufacturer, model string, slug string, created NullableTime, lastUpdated NullableTime, ) *DeviceType`
+`func NewDeviceType(id int32, url string, manufacturer BriefManufacturer, model string, slug string, lastUpdated NullableTime, ) *DeviceType`

 NewDeviceType instantiates a new DeviceType object This constructor will assign default values to properties that have it defined,